mdozmorov/ci-workshop/doc/intro.rst

     > myVector
     [1] "1" "foo" "2"

-Also note:

-- Vectors are 1-indexed
-- Scalars are just vectors of length 1
+Vectors are 1-indexed and scalars are just vectors of length 1

 R data types: basic vectorized math
 ===================================